jack1232/WebGPU-Step-By-Step/README.md

 7. Create a Colorful Square with GPU Buffer: https://youtu.be/L4k5Glv0gSM
 8. Create a Colorful Square with a Single GPU Buffer: https://youtu.be/G5j5EMfHQR0
 9. Create a Colorful Square with an Index GPU Buffer: https://youtu.be/Y1zUZhA8vv8
+10. Create a 3D Cube with Distinct Face Colors: https://youtu.be/Ewy1QdFBLVc
 ## Sample Objects
 Here are some sample objects created using the WebGPU API, which I will discussed in my video series.